- What method of payment can I use to pay my student account?

 You can submit FAFSA corrections on part 2 of your Student Aid Report (SAR).
 We will receive the corrected information electronically and notify you if the information changes your financial aid award.

 Yes, if you receive a scholarship from your high school or local community you must report the award information to our office.
 Changes to a financial aid award may be necessary.
 If your financial aid award must be revised, the reductions occur in the following order: need-based loan assistance, work-study employment, and finally grant assistance.
-If your award is revised, you will receive an updated award notice.
 More Information

 Should you or your family's circumstances change from the information submitted on the FAFSA or there are extraordinary circumstances that impact your ability to contribute to your or to your dependent student's educational expenses, you may request a review of your financial aid award.
 More Information